Autumn Cottonwoods with Horses and Riders

 Price with frame: $250.00

 The village of Oia sits on the steep slopes of the caldera side of the remains of the volcano island.
 Distinctive blue domed churches give the island of Santorini (the Venetian name for Saint Irene for the island of the Greek Thira) its unique ambiance.
-It sits at the far eastern narrow part of the crescent that is the shape of the island. the gentle sloping land is used for growing grapes, pistachios and other food items.
-Distinctive in its desert like conditions, water is stored from the winter months in cisterns and the moist Aegean air leaves moist dew on the ground to water the plants.
+It sits at the far eastern narrow part of the crescent that is the shape of the island.
+The gentle sloping land away from the calderas edge is used for growing grapes and pistachios in its desert like conditions.
+Water is stored from the winter months in cisterns and the moist Aegean air leaves moist dew on the groud that waters the plants.

 Bolton Abbey West Yorkshire Dales, England